telefonicaid/iotagent-node-lib/doc/installationguide.md

 * **autocast**: When enabled, the IoT Agents will try to cast attribute's values considering the JSON native type (only for NGSIv2).
 * **multiCore**: When enabled, the IoT Agents runs in multi-thread environment to take advantage of multi-core systems.
-It allows two values True or False.
+It allows two values `true` or `false`.
 This attribute is optional with default to false, which means that the IoTAgent runs in a single thread.